The 32D 'Red Arrow' Veteran Association

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 128-k
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 128-k

 Men of Co.
-K, 128TH Inf., 32D Division, in line on Valpries Farm in front of Juvigny, 29 Aug.
+K, 128TH Inf., 32D Division, in line on Valpriez Farm in front of Juvigny, 29 Aug.
 1918.

 U.S. Army Signal Corps photograph, from U.S. Official Pictures of the World War.

-Description: Description: Description: Description: Description: Description: Description: 32u
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 32u

 French tanks moving to the support of French troops operating on the left of the 32D Division, 29 Aug.
 1918.

-General Mangin ordered a general attack by the entire 10th French Army (of which the 32D was a part of at this time) to take place at 0525 hrs on 29 August, with the objective of a complete break through the German line.
-Two companies of tanks and a troop of Moroccan Cavalry were attached to the 32D Division (several French Artillery units were also attached to the 57TH Field Artillery Brigade of the 32D Division).
 A tremendous artillery preparation had been delivered during the night, followed by a rolling barrage in front of the attacking infantry in the morning, but all this seemed to have little effect on the German machine gun nests, some of which took good advantage of numerous caves in the area.
 The Germans also laid down an effective counter barrage, just as our troops jumped off.
 The entire 10th French Army met a determined German defense occupying well sited and protected positions.
 Casualties were heavy on both sides and very little ground was gained.
 Because of the heavy casualties, the 63D Brigade was relieved by the 64TH Brigade on the night of 29-30 August in preparation for the next general attack, planned for 30 August.
 The 127TH was on the right and the 128TH on the left, each with two battalions in the line and one in support.

 The planned attack for 30 August was not ordered.
 This situation left the 32D Division front line still exposed on the hill west of Juvigny, with the troops suffering heavily.
 While corrective measures were being considered, word was received from the 59th French Division on our right that its right flank had advanced in close liaison with the division to their right, which had found a weak spot in the German line and had broken through.
 It became apparent that this movement was going to meet with success and preparations were made for the 32D to participate in the shove.
 This would give us the opportunity to attack Juvigny.
 When the attack was launched, the left flank, together with the 66th French Division on our left, was held up by heavy fire coming from the northeast.
 The right flank, however, moved forward, and while it encountered determined opposition in going through the woods, it succeeded in making its way through the ravine to a position to the south of Juvigny with the extreme right partially enveloping the town to the east.
 One battalion of the 128TH Infantry moved forward west of Juvigny and reached a position north of the town, in this way the village was practically surrounded.
 The enemy was taken by surprise by the attack, but recovered and delivered a counter attack on our left flank.
 This attack was repulsed by the 128TH, which had been reinforced on its left by a battalion of the 125TH Infantry.
 With Juvigny surrounded, the support battalion of the 127TH Infantry entered the town from the southwest and mopped up, encountering some wicked fighting.
 Nearly all of the German troops holding the village were either killed or captured.